robinsillem/SecurityTraining/Attacks/Session hijacking via MITM.md

 On the face of it, you might consider making those API calls only respond to HTTPS requests, so that the JWTs are always protected in transit.
 However, you still face the issue of browsers making HTTP requests - the javascript source code is out of your control when it's on a browser.
 If the JWT is passed in an HTTP request, it's vulnerable regardless of whether the request succeeds, fails or is redirected.

 How might this happen, though?
 If your machine or browser is compromised, you're pretty much stuffed - the token may be exposed without being sent anywhere in your application.
 If your app has an XSS (cross-site scripting) flaw, the transport protocol is also irrelevant.
 However, there is another attack vector to consider in the context of this module.
 In this kind of app your **client-side source code is public** (minification is not a security feature).
 An attacker can read it without any form of exploit, just by accessing your site.
-If he can access and tamper with it (including HTML templates, css, everything) on its way from the server to the client, he can make it do absolutely anything he wants, including making HTTP requests to your API, which then are silently redirected to HTTP.
+If he can access and tamper with it (including HTML templates, css, everything) on its way from the server to the client, he can make it do absolutely anything he wants, including making HTTP requests to your API, which then are silently redirected to HTTPS.
 So all of this **must be transported securely**.

 Make the same changes to the MEAN\_stack app that you did to the Jade\_Express\_MySQL app, adding the express-sslify middleware.
 Now set up Fiddler to capture and decrypt HTTPS traffic (you may need to restart Fiddler).
 Log in and add a post.
 You should see the POST to api/posts returning a 201.
 Open up the Composer tab in fiddler and drag that request over into it.
 Change the URL to be http and execute (this is an easy way to simulate compromised client code issuing the HTTP request to the API, don't worry about exactly how Fiddler is getting at that request for now ;-) ).
 You will see the request gets rejected with a 403 as expected, but Fiddler is complaining that the session token is exposed.
 Bingo, you've hacked yourself again.
 This is why you serve your assets securely, though we will discuss other mitigations below.